i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Notes
 `````

-- Minimum router version is 0.9.38.
+- Minimum router version is 0.9.39.
+  Preliminary implementation was in 0.9.38 but the definition above changed.

 Issues